 This facility houses the university's growing book and periodical collection, several group study rooms, and open seating areas for visitors to the library.
-The building also provides space for the library's administrative offices; the Media Relations office; the offices of both Institutional Research and Effectiveness and Institutional Advancement; the Student Government office, and the Student Publications office.
+The building also provides space for the library's administrative offices; the Media Relations office; the offices of both Institutional Research and Effectiveness and Institutional Advancement; and the Student Publications office.